suyash1574/Gender-Detection-from-Image/readme.md

 Extend support for real-time video input.
 Contributing
 Contributions are welcome!
 Please create a pull request or raise an issue for improvements.

+first you have to add your data set in train.py then you can run train.py it takes long time to train after that run main.py